On this page:

 -

-No, grant funding is for the expenses of a project, not organisational costs, like insurance cover for example.
+No, grant funding is for the expenses of a project, not organisational costs.

 - Can I apply for money for wages?